jasonrdsouza/jasonrdsouza.github.io/web/post/caesar-cipher-decryption.md

-+++
+---
-date = "2015-07-11T22:22:32-04:00"
+date: "2015-07-11T22:22:32-04:00"
+template: post.mustache
-title = "Caesar Cipher Decryption" description = "The ability to manipulate a computer to perform tedious tasks on your behalf is an incredibly valuable, and increasingly necessary skill to have.
+title: "Caesar Cipher Decryption"
+description: "The ability to manipulate a computer to perform tedious tasks on your behalf is an incredibly valuable, and increasingly necessary skill to have.
 Lots of software engineering deals with large programs, and high level architectural challenges.
 This post explores the other side of programming... small, one-of scripts designed to solve a specific problem.
 I'll walk through how I solved a small cryptographic puzzle posed online, and try to explain the process of problem solving via code at a micro-level."
-+++
+---

 Recently, Google ran a [contest](https://plus.google.com/+GoogleforWork/posts/cftsomhu6H4)